 Trixie Tunnel treat feeder helps to reduce boredom and laziness with indoor cats and it keeps their mind occupied while you are doing something else or if you are out at work.
 The toy is easy to use, simply fill the center hopper with small treats or kibble, put the lid back on and it is ready for your cat to start working for its treats with a fun challenge.

-Trixie Tunnel treat toy feeder comes with an instructional booklet with tricks and tips to stimulate your cat’s curiosity.
+Trixie Tunnel treats toy feeder comes with an instructional booklet with tricks and tips to stimulate your cat’s curiosity.

-- Treats fall from treat holder into 6 different tubes from where your cat pokes, scoops and eats.
+- Treats fall from the treat holder into 6 different tubes from where your cat pokes, scoops, and eats.

-- Adjustable output for more or less treats or food falling into tunnels.
+- Adjustable output for more or fewer treats or food falling into tunnels.

 - Suitable also as a dry food feeder

-- It keeps your cat working for its treats and exercise
+- It keeps your cat work for its treats and exercise

-- It reduces boredom and it provides mental stimulation
+- It reduces boredom and provides mental stimulation

 - Suitable for cats from 3 months old up